Dzierżązna, Łódź Voivodeship

 Dzierżązna /pl/ is a village in the administrative district of Gmina Zgierz, within Zgierz County, Łódź Voivodeship, in central Poland.
-It lies approximately 8 km north of Zgierz and 16 km north of the regional capital Łódź.

 World War II

 Before the Nazi German invasion of Poland in 1939, Dzierżązna was the location of a large estate owned by two lawyers from Łódź, with a spacious manor house built by one of them.
 Poles were evicted within months and the property taken over by a Volksdeutsch Alfred Krinke from Selbstschutz.
 In 1942 the manor house was appropriated by the German police, who established a concentration camp on premises for Polish girls 8–16 years of age.